RyanParsley/skillful-notes/slides.md

 but this is **not** a presentation _about_ markdown.
 That's simply an implementation detail.

+If you don't like markdown, file an issue with github.
+It's the defacto standard for documentation so best get comfortable with it.
+If it's the lingua franca of github, ADO, and any static site generator you care to use, I figure you may as well write your personal notes in it too.

+This presentation is about **crafting a narrative**.

 This presentation is about communicating efficiently.

-This presentation is about **crafting a narrative**.
 Using data to help you tell your story and using code to help you present and best leverage that data.

 So, this is a presentation about using code to tell a story.